reshamas/reshamas.github.io/_posts/2019-01-02-wimlds-2018-annual-report.md

 | Twitter followers: [@wimlds](https://twitter.com/wimlds) | 8700 |
 | Data reference | [data source](https://docs.google.com/spreadsheets/d/1el7TG5566-3Zs9KUrlDqjS2_5Tvs4R-T9BVzyl_DBTA/edit?usp=sharing) / [visualization URL](https://datastudio.google.com/embed/reporting/1kB3wUBjUovKY_V81NldPy6zPD9E7U4M9/page/068e)

+<p style="color:purple"><i>Note:  click on "full screen" icon on lower right to see enlarged image in visualizations. </i></p>

 ## Introduction to the WiMLDS Annnual Report
 WiMLDS celebrated its 5th anniversary in December of 2018.
 This meetup community has seen significant worldwide growth over the past five years, particularly in 2018.
 The objective of the report is to share statistics of the WiMLDS community.

-Another objective is to improve diversity by connecting the WiMLDS community with the greater data science, machine learning and artificial intelligence communities.
+<p style="color:orange"><b>Another objective is to improve diversity by connecting the WiMLDS community with the greater data science, machine learning and artificial intelligence communities.</b></p>

 ## Map of WiMLDS Chapters